Republicans Better Have Georgia on Their Mind

 The lawsuit came after it was revealed that the BBC spliced together separate parts of Trump’s speech at the Capitol to make it sound as if he urged supporters to march to the building and riot.
 The video omitted the part where he clearly tells his supporters to protest “peacefully” at the building.

 The network claimed the edit was a mistake because it actually believes we are gullible enough to buy that line of folderol.
-The revelation brought about an enormous backlash and several BBC executives resigned over the issue.
+The revelation brought about an enormous backlash, and several BBC executives resigned over the issue.

 It’s going to be difficult to argue that the editing was accidental — unless we assume that those who did the editing have IQs below room temperature.
 This is just like the “fine people” hoax when CNN deliberately edited Trump’s comments to make it appear as if he referred to Nazis and white nationalists as “fine people” after the Charlottesville rally that ended in the death of a leftist counterprotester.
-It is a clear example of how media will endeavor to deceive the public by leaving out important context to score political points against their opponents.
+It is a clear example of how the media will endeavor to deceive the public by leaving out important context to score political points against their opponents.

 Editor’s Note: Do you enjoy Townhall’s conservative reporting that takes on the radical Left and woke media?
 Support our work so that we can continue to bring you the truth.